HISTORY OF THE ITALIAN LANGUAGE (LM)

 Nevertheless, interested students can be evaluated by the presentation of a scientific paper.
 The paper (of no more than 30.000 characters).
 It must be submitted to the examination board at least one week before the exam.

+Attendance is strongly recommended.
+Non-attending students will have to contact the professor.
 If interested in particular research projects, students can also request specific bibliography